3rd Royal Surrey Militia: Background

 In 1797, to release regulars for overseas service, the strength of the militia was increased by the creation of the Supplementary Militia, also raised by means of the ballot.
 The intention was to form two supplementary regiments in Surrey.
 Surrey has been described as one of the 'black spots' in recruitment for the Supplementary Militia, so although the 1st Surrey Supplementary Militia was successfully raised (and became the permanent 2nd Surrey Militia the following year) the 2nd regiment (intended to be the 3rd Surrey Militia) never reached establishment and was disbanded.

 The two regiments of Surrey Militia received the designation 'Royal' in 1804.
 Volunteers from the regiments saw service in Ireland and in France at the end of the war.
 But after the Battle of Waterloo in 1815 the militia was allowed to decline, and training was suspended after 1831.

 3rd Royal Surrey Militia

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: